batuhan/InstaJS/README.md

 InstaJS allows you to login to Instagram and execute any (right now, only GET requests works properly) Instagram API request.

-Most of this code is from (Christophe Coenraets's OpenFB project)[https://github.com/ccoenraets/OpenFB].
+Most of this code is from Christophe Coenraets's OpenFB project: https://github.com/ccoenraets/OpenFB.